LATEST SALES & OFFERS: PROMOTIONS

 Part I. Training Components Chapter 1.
 Elements of Training Chapter 2.
 Nutrition and Hydration Chapter 3.
 Balancing Training and Recovery Chapter 4.
 Supplementary Training Chapter 5.
 The Older (and Wiser) Marathoner Chapter 6.
 Tapering for Peak Marathon Performance Chapter 7.
 Race-Day Strategy Part II.
 Training Programs Chapter 8.
 Following the Schedules Chapter 9.
 Marathon Training on up to 55 Miles (89 km) per Week Chapter 10.
 Marathon Training on 55 to 70 Miles (89 to 113 km)per Week Chapter 11.
 Marathon Training on 70 to 85 Miles (113 to 137 km) per Week Chapter 12.
 Marathon Training on More Than 85 Miles (137 km) per Week Chapter 13.
 Multiple Marathoning Appendix A. Marathon Race-Pace Chart Appendix B. Equivalent Race Times: 10K Through Marathon

-Pete Pfitzinger is a former Olympic marathoner.
-With a personal best of 2:11:43, he is a two-time winner of the San Francisco Marathon.
-He was ranked the top American marathoner in 1984 by Track & Field News.
-Now, Pfitzinger is a consultant on enhancing performance in endurance sports.
-He is also the co-author of Faster Road Racing (Human Kinetics).
-Scott Douglas is a contributing for Runner's World.
-He has authored and co-authored several other running books, including Running is My Therapy and Meb for Mortals.
+Pete Pfitzinger was the top American finisher in the 1984 and 1988 Olympic marathons.
+With a personal best of 2:11:43, he is a two-time winner of the San Francisco Marathon and placed third in the 1987 New York City Marathon.
+He was ranked the top American marathoner in 1984 by Track & Field News, and he is a member of the Road Runners Club of America’s Hall of Fame.
+Pfitzinger has over 30 years of experience coaching marathon runners to achieve their goals.
+He is also the coauthor of Faster Road Racing.
+Scott Douglas is a contributing writer for Runner’s World and the author or coauthor of several other books, including Meb for Mortals and Running Is My Therapy.
+Douglas lives in South Portland, Maine.

 Reviews for Advanced Marathoning